Buy-to-let (BTL) Mortgages in the UK explained

 Plan for times when there’s no rent coming in

-There will almost certainly be void periods when your property is unoccupied, or your tenants may be late with their rent payments.
+There will undoubtedly be void periods when your property is unoccupied, or your tenants may be late with their rent payments.
 You must ensure that you have a financial ‘cushion’ to meet your mortgage payments.

 Don’t rely on selling the property to repay the mortgage

 If you opted for an interest-only mortgage, you should be careful about relying solely on the sale of the property to meet the repayment – in case house prices in the area fall.